 - a.
-Waterfront Corrective Action Program is a subprogram of the Shipboard Electromagnetic Compatibility Improvement Program, and is part of the RMCs, designed to provide training and technical assistance to SF in Electromagnetic Interference recognition and reduction. - b.
-Volume VI, chapter 4 of this manual provides further explanation of this program.
+Waterfront Corrective Action Program is a subprogram of the Shipboard Electromagnetic Compatibility Improvement Program, and is part of the RMCs, designed to provide training and technical assistance to Ship's Force in Electromagnetic Interference recognition and reduction. - b.
+Volume VI, Chapter 4 of this manual provides further explanation of this program.